ihuzaifashoukat/seo-analyzer/README.md

 ---

-*Optimize your web presence with data-driven SEO insights!*
+*Improve your web presence with SEO insights from this tool!*